 The Tyrannosaurus shows up again in the final showdown where it is revealed to be the natives of the plateau’s fire god whom they make sacrifices to (similar to Kong).

 The T. rex manages to kill one of the movies more unsympathetic characters who had earlier in what was a very shocking, out of place scene tried to rape the friendly native girl.

 I’m not saying you can never show scenes of explicit violence.
 Obviously if the story warrants then fine, but in this instance it just seemed totally out of place with the rest of the film.
 The movie seemed like an episode of Lost in Space, just silly, camp fun and then suddenly there looked like what was going to become a scene from a movie like A Clockwork Orange in it.

 Still I suppose if anyone had to get killed horribly by a Tyrannosaurus then its good that it was this guy.
-You’d be hard pushed to find a more unsympathetic T-Rex victim in any film, including even the guy who famously abandons the two children to die in Jurassic Park.
+You’d be hard pushed to find a more unsympathetic T. rex victim in any film, including even the cowardly lawyer who famously abandons the two children to die in Jurassic Park.